maxwolf621/SpringNote/Hibernate/HQL.md

  */
 Query query = session.createQuery(hql);
 ```

 ## List `list` and int `executeUpdate` methods

-Using list or update methods depending on the type of the query
+Using `list` or `executeUpdate` methods depending on the type of the query

 For `SELECT` in HQL, then we use `list` method
 ```java